top of page

 Ashley Karlovich

-Ashley Karlovich (she/her/hers) is a second-year graduate student in the CAB Lab.
+Ashley Karlovich (she/her/hers) is a fourth-year graduate student in the CAB Lab.
 Ashley graduated from the University of Arkansas in 2019 with bachelors’ degrees in Psychology and Spanish.
 After graduation, she worked as the post-baccalaureate Research Associate in the Child and Adolescent Mood and Anxiety Treatment (CAMAT) Program at the University of Miami, where she worked on projects related to transdiagnostic treatment of emotional disorders in youth.
-During her work in the CAB Lab, Ashley is interested in exploring parental influences on the development of aggression, irritability, and disruptive behaviors in youth, including parenting behaviors and parent psychopathology.
+During her work in the CAB Lab, Ashley is broadly interested in exploring the development, measurement, and clinical assessment of emotional and behavioral problems in youth.
+She is also interested in conducting research on family systems and processes, including parent-child coercion, parenting behaviors and parental psychopathology.
 Outside the lab, Ashley enjoys cooking, going to the beach, traveling, and trying new restaurants in Miami.

 Shannon Shaughnessy

-Shannon Shaughnessy (she/her/hers) is a first-year graduate student in the CAB lab.
-She graduated from the University of Michigan in May 2020 with a bachelor’s in psychology and a minor in international studies.
-After graduation she worked as an Intramural Research Trainee at the National Institute of Mental Health with Drs.
-Melissa Brotman and Ellen Leibenluft.
-Here she worked on projects that examined the cognitive and neurological mechanisms of irritability to inform the development of novel therapeutics.
-Broadly, Shannon’s research interests include the underpinnings of irritability and aggressive behaviors in childhood and adolescence.
-She’s particularly interested in the potential of technology, such as ecological momentary assessment, to enhance phenotyping.
-Shannon is also interested in how cognitive control deficits may be implicated in the development of irritability and is funded by the National Science Foundation Graduate Research Fellowship Program to explore this line of thinking further.
-Outside of research, she loves to travel, hike, and spend time with friends and family.
+Shannon Shaughnessy (she/her/hers) is a third-year graduate student in the CAB lab and a recipient of the University of Miami Dean’s Fellowship.
+She is originally from Michigan and graduated from the University of Michigan in May 2020 with high distinction and a bachelor’s degree in psychology with a minor in international studies.
+After graduation, she was awarded a two-year Intramural Research Trainee Award with Drs.
+Melissa Brotman and Ellen Leibenluft at the National Institute of Mental Health.
+Here, she worked on projects examining the neurocognitive mechanisms of irritability to inform the development of novel therapeutics.
+Broadly, Shannon is interested in leveraging advanced statistical techniques and longitudinal methods to examine the biological underpinnings of irritability and aggressive behaviors in children.
+She is particularly interested in the potential of technology, such as ecological momentary assessment, to enhance phenotyping.
+Shannon is also funded by the National Science Foundation Graduate Research Fellowship Program to investigate how cognitive control deficits may be implicated in the development of irritability.
+Outside of research, she loves to travel, hike, bake, and spend time with friends and family.

 Lab Coordinator